hypi-universe/docs/content/logic-graphql.md

 ###  GraphQL Data `find` Query

 Hypi's low code APIs provide functions to read data from the backend.
 Here is a sample [find](lowcode/readdata.md#find) query to read data from the Account table.
 This demonstrates the no-code way to read data from the database.
-The ;ogic flow follows the lowcode `find` query pattern.
+The logic flow follows the lowcode `find` query pattern.

 ![GraphQL Data](/img/Logic-data-find-query.png)